 365 Penguins is a huge, oversized (you’d need that for so many penguins, right?), very funny French import.
 A family receives an anonymously delivered package containing one penguin.
 But that’s not all.
 The penguins keep coming.
 The household runs amok!
 The family tries various strategies to keep the penguins under control, from grouping them, to piling them in cubes, all the while sneakily introducing mathematical calculations.
 This book is incredibly fun, even if your kids are not ready for the kind of math it introduces so big kids and their younger siblings can enjoy it together.
 I also recommend Oops!, by the same author-illustrator team, that relies on a chain of choas to tell a hilarious tale of disastrous consequences.

 The Boy Who Loved Math: The Improbable Life of Paul Erdos.
 A picture book biography of a successful mathematician is a great way to inspire your kids.
 I confess, I did not know who Paul Erdös was before I read this book.
 Paul Erdös was an eccentric, but very sociable mathematician who traveled the world spreading and sharing his love of numbers.
 Heiligman does a great job of integrating math concepts into the writing and the end notes include some historical background and mathematical explanations.
-Another great picture book biography is Blockhead: The Life of Fibonacci.

 The Rabbit Problem.
 Yes, indeed!
 There is such a thing as a pop up math book!
 I love this fun book.
 Fibonacci + Emily Gravett = a match made in heaven.
 Although the idea that rabbits actually reproduce according to the Fibonacci sequence is not entirely accurate, it is nevertheless a fun way to explore rapidly growing numbers.
 Although the math concepts may go over the heads of the very youngest kids, they will love studying the humorous illustrations of numerous bunnies!
 The book ends with a terrific pop-up page.
 If your kids are interested in Fibonacci, be sure to check out our Fibonacci books for kids list.